California to require face masks at schools this fall - News Break

 Ghaly noted the CDC guidance released Friday says that when it is not possible to maintain at least 3 feet of physical distance, “it is especially important to layer multiple other prevention strategies, such as indoor masking.”

-The health department plans to release more detailed guidance for school reopening next week, said Ghaly.
+The health department plans to release more detailed guidance for school reopening next week, said Ghaly, who joined Gov. Gavin Newsom at a Napa Valley elementary school to sign a bill that provides record funding for California schools.

-The post California to require face masks at schools this fall appeared first on Long Beach Post .
+Newsom invited a group of young students to help him sign the legislation, which directs how most of the $123.9 billion for K-12 education in the 2021-2022 fiscal year must be spent.

+As part of a broad new education spending package made possible by the state’s surprise budget surplus, the state’s two-year kindergarten program will be expanded to include all 4-year-olds for free.
+The program aims to phase in the expansion by 2025 at a cost of $2.7 billion per year.

 Comments / 0